Space Delta 11

 Space Delta 11 (DEL 11) is a United States Space Force unit responsible for space range and aggressor.
 It conducts live and virtual training and operations for test and training requirements.
-It was established on 23 August 2021 following the establishment of the Space Training and Readiness Command, the field command to which it reports.
-It is temporarily headquartered at Schriever Space Force Base, Colorado, but its final location requires a base selection process.
+It was established on 23 August, 2021 following the establishment of the Space Training and Readiness Command (STARCOM), the field command to which it reports.
+It is temporarily headquartered at Schriever Space Force Base, Colorado.
+Its final location requires a base selection process and the Department of the Air Force's preferred option is Kirtland Air Force Base, New Mexico.

 A ceremony was held on 30 August 2021 to recognize the delta's activation.

 Structure

 DEL 11 is one of five deltas that reports to the Space Training and Readiness Command.
-It is composed of five subordinate units, two of which are newly created and the remaining two of which are the following squadrons: It plans to add an on-orbit space range unit, the 98th Space Range Squadron, and a space aggressor squadron.
+It is composed of six subordinate units, three that were transferred from the United States Air Force and three that were created after the activation STARCOM.